 Data Storage, Retention, and Security

-Except as otherwise stated in this policy, eXelate may store the data it collects on its servers. eXelate may retain anonymous log file data, including cookie data, web browsing data, and mobile browsing data (including data from app usage) for up to 120 days for ad targeting purposes.
+Except as otherwise stated in this policy, eXelate may store the data it collects on its servers. eXelate may retain pseudonymous log file data, including cookie data, web browsing data, and mobile browsing data (including data from app usage) for up to 120 days for ad targeting purposes.
 Aggregated data may be retained for other purposes, including analytics, for up to 13 months.

 eXelate uses generally accepted industry security standards including physical, electronic, and administrative safeguards to help protect our data.
 No security measures, however thorough, are perfect, and there can be no absolute assurance of security.